 The Toyota Production System also involves changing the culture of the workplace so everyone looks for small ways to continually improve processes.
 This continuous improvement is called kaizen.
 Many other methods and tools are used in TPS as well including 5S, gemba, kanban, just-in-time, poka yoke, and heijunka.
 Each of these concepts contributes to making the workplace function effectively.

 A series of innovations at Toyota led to the development of TPS as a whole system:

 - Starting out in the early 1900s at his textile company, Toyota founder, Sakichi Toyoda, sowed the seeds of automation and the groundwork of TPS when he created textile looms that stopped whenever a thread broke.
 This method of creating machinery that alerts people to problems automatically frees people up to do other work or oversee more machines.
-It is a simple way to increase efficiency.
+Called jidoka, or automation with a human touch, it's a simple way to increase efficiency.

 - In the 1930s, Toyota adopted a just-in-time (JIT) production strategy to keep inventory amounts and costs down and to speed up and continually improve the production process.
 This method of production prevented creating too much of something.

 - Toyota looked to line workers and employees on the work floor for suggestions, which led to the creation of the kaizen way.
 In this work environment, everyone looked for ways to improve tasks.

 - Taiichi Ohno, often called the father of the TPS, studied supermarkets in the United States, which helped him realize that production should not be based on sales goals, but on actual sales.
 This led to the kanban system, which uses visual cues such as cards to tell people when to start producing something (usually when an order is placed by a customer).
 These cards prevent overproduction.

 - Ohno put these methods together into a unified production system, which helped Toyota keep costs down and become an efficient, competitive auto manufacturer.